 A Traditional IRA is an account that holds investments you’ve made (for example, CDs, mutual funds, or stocks) to help pay for your retirement.
-If you have earned income, you can contribute $5,500-$6,500 a year (depending on your age), potentially tax deductible, up to age 70½.
+If you have earned income, you can contribute $5,000-$6,000 a year, potentially tax deductible, up to age 70½.
 The major benefit is that the government doesn’t tax the interest you earn until you withdraw it, normally when you retire.
 This can help your account compound faster to give you more money at retirement.

 Traditional IRAs are good investments for money you don’t need right away and can afford to invest for a period of time.
 If you need it before you reach age 59½ (unless it’s to buy your first home or pay education expenses) you’ll pay both a penalty fee and taxes on your withdrawal.